kaunel85/ong-bylaws/bylaws.md

      1. Be chaired by the Warden
      2. Consist of the Warden and four active Members not including any member of the executive committee except the Warden
      3. Hold council when necessary, and discipline according to [Article X](#article-x-committees)
-     4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings are request that the Vice-President of the Chapter be in attendance for the meeting as well
+     4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings and request that the Vice-President of the Chapter be in attendance for the meeting as well
      5. Convene at the beginning of each semester, including all six elected members, the Warden, and Vice-President to review the Judicial Committee procedure with a CAB delegate
      6. See Bylaw 98 for procedure on how to choose Members for the Judiciary Committee